 How Can Fireworks Damage My Eyesight?

-Human reflexes are fast, but the speed of fireworks and shrapnel are faster than a blink reflex.
+Human reflexes are fast, but the speed of fireworks and shrapnel is faster than a blink reflex.
 The damage fireworks can do to your vision can lead to permanent damage or even death.
 There is no safe way for nonprofessionals to use fireworks and, sometimes, even the professionals have a misstep.
 That being said, the eyes are among the most injured parts of the body in fireworks accidents.
 One out of six times, eye injuries caused by fireworks result in permanent vision loss or blindness.
-Bottle rockets can go out of control and cause serious eye injuries varying from scratches on the surface of the eye called corneal abrasions, to actually causing the eyeball to rupture.
-Other possible injuries include clouding of the lens of the eye known as a traumatic cataract and retinal detachment.
+Bottle rockets can go out of control and cause serious eye injuries varying from scratches on the eye’s surface called corneal abrasions to actually causing the eyeball to rupture.
+Other possible injuries include clouding the eye’s lens, known as a traumatic cataract, and retinal detachment.

 According to the U.S. Consumer Product Safety Commission, fireworks are involved in thousands of injuries treated in U.S. hospital emergency rooms each year.

 - Fireworks devices were involved in an estimated 11,100 injuries treated in U.S. hospital emergency rooms in 2016, the latest year for which data is available.

 - An estimated 7,600 fireworks-related injuries, or 68% of the total estimated fireworks-related injuries in 2016, were treated in U.S. hospital emergency rooms.

 - Males accounted for 61% of fireworks injuries.